foundersandcoders/Node-Shell-Workshop/LESSON2.md

 You could continue piping on indefinitely: `command1 | command2 | command3`, etc.
 Each command's output becomes the next command's input.

-Such is I/O!

 #### Task

 Firstly, inside `wc.js` try implementing your own `wc -l` in the following way:

 ```
-node wc.js -l file.extension
+node wc.js file.extension
 ```

+It should print to the console the number of lines in the file specified by the argument.
-`node wc.js -l index.html` should print to the console `10` (unless you modified the file to have more lines.)
-Try to use a `createReadStream` rather than `readFile` to practice.
+`node wc.js index.html` should print `10` (unless you modified the file to have more lines.)
+Try to use `fs.createReadStream` rather than `fs.readFile` to practice.

-Secondly, adjust your `wc.js` so that you can pipe into it the output of your cat.js
+Once you've done this, adjust your `wc.js` so that you can pipe into it the output of your `cat.js` command like this:
-command:

 ```
-node cat.js index.html | node wc.js -l
+node cat.js index.html | node wc.js
 ```

 This should output `10` still.